Last Updated: October 17, 2024

 Create an NH QuickStart account to file your Certificate of Formation

 To file your New Hampshire Certificate of Organization online, you’ll need to create a QuickStart account on the New Hampshire Secretary of State’s website and pay a $102 fee.
 The filing fee for your Certificate of Formation isn’t the only fee you may need to pay.
-We’ve listed all the fees for NH LLC registration on our LLC costs page.
+We’ve listed all the fees for NH LLC registration on our New Hampshire LLC costs page.

 Information Needed for NH Certificate of Formation